emilydolson/CSE-431-FS-22/syllabus.md

 ## Grading:

-70% Homeworks ; 20% Lecture reviews; 10% Take-home final
+60% Homeworks; 20% Lecture reviews; 10% Mid-term; 10% Final

 ## Homework assignments

-There will be seven homework assignments, each worth 10%-15% of your final grade.
+There will be seven homework assignments, each worth 10% of your final grade.

 Assignments will consist of programming projects, with occasional mathematical or written questions.
 You must solve the homework on your own.
 You may not share code or look at other students’ code.